 Given the unbalanced size between the two groups, can you determine if the test will result in a bias towards the smaller group?

-We need time series models because of a fundamental assumption of most standard regression models: No autocorrelation.
+We need time series models because most standard regression models make a fundamental assumption: no autocorrelation.
 In layman’s terms, this means that a data point’s values in the present are not influenced by the values of data points in the past.

 In the context of hypothesis testing, a type I error is when you incorrectly reject the null hypothesis when it is, in fact, true.
 So, in a way, you concluded that the alternative hypothesis is true when it isn’t.